Optimal Self-Consistency for Efficient Reasoning with Large Language Models: Scaling Laws for Adaptive Self-Consistency

 A major drawback of SC when used on datasets is sample efficiency.
 Some questions only need a few samples, while others require hundreds, yet we use the same number of samples per question for the whole dataset.
 This motivates \textit{adaptive SC}, which allocates samples per question given some budget of total samples.
 We consider two settings: \textit{fixed allocation}, where samples are allocated a priori, and \textit{dynamic allocation}, where samples are allocated during inference.

-Fixed methods can be used when there is information about questions.
+Fixed methods can be used when there is some information about questions.
 Dynamic methods rely on consistency in the sample empirical distribution to inform mode stability.